The Long and Short of Cash Flow Shocks and Debt Financing

 65 Pages Posted: 14 Aug 2018 Last revised: 18 Nov 2019

 Date Written: Novermber 15, 2019

-We investigate empirically how exposure to long-lived and temporary shocks to firm cash flows affects debt financing.
-We identify persistent and temporary cash flow shocks using filtering methods, and demonstrate these methods are highly effective for corporate finance data using Monte-Carlo simulations.
-Our empirical estimates indicate that firms with higher relative exposure to persistent cash flow shocks maintain higher leverage, consistent with existing theoretical implications.
-Furthermore, firms issue more debt following higher cash flows attributable to persistent as opposed to temporary shocks.
+We investigate how debt financing responds to exposure to long-lived and temporary cash flow shocks.
+We identify these shocks using filtering methods that we demonstrate are highly effective for corporate finance data using Monte-Carlo simulations.
+The long-lived and temporary shocks we identify for our sample of US firms have distinct economic roots.
+Consistent with predictions from theoretical models, we find that firms with higher relative exposure to long-lived cash flow shocks maintain higher leverage.
+Firms also issue more debt following cash flow increases arising from long-lived as opposed to temporary shocks.
 This link between cash flow shocks and debt financing is economically large and long-lived.
 It is primarily driven by profitable firms and stronger among less financially constrained firms.

 Keywords: capital structure, permanent and transitory shocks